 Geometry of Data

-Alternating Diffusion, a method for recovering the common variable in multi-sensor experiments, is discussed in this technical report and this project webpage.
+Alternating Diffusion, a method for recovering the common variable in multi-sensor experiments, is discussed in this paper, this technical report and this project webpage.
 A different approach to the common variable recovery problem, which also constructs representations that are invariable to unknown transformations, is discussed in this technical report.